Iyanuhacks/lucifer/README.md

 # lucifer
-Lucifer is tool for hacking device remotely
+* a tool use to gain access to any device using ssh protocol
+# lucifer
+# lucifer